thefirstqubit/Projects/README.md

 - Clean OS Reinstallation: macOS was subsequently reinstalled from a trusted source (Apple's recovery servers) onto the now-clean disk.
 - Factory reset and re-configuration of home network router and router settings.

-# Comments

-I learned a bunch of new Linux commands and furthered my skillsets in clamav through this security experience.
-It was my first time being able to proactively apply NIST 800-61 and I gained extensive insight into IOC analysis.

-As a beginner cybersecurity analyst, I found myself in a few positions where I was unsure of how to assess what I was looking at or what steps to take next.
-In these moments, I proactively utilized Gemini and effective prompting to aid me in problem solving.

-Tbh, I was a bit stressed and had to stay up all night after checking into a guesthouse for trusted internet connection but I made sure to push through until I was able solve the issue and fully restore my device!
-It was a great learning experience.